Abc-Arbitrage/Zerio/README.md

 ## Client

+### Creation
-This is how you create a client, connect to a server, and use it to send a message.
+This is how you create a client and to connect to a server.
 We'll see what the required `SerializationEngine` is in a minute.
 Note that the API offers different C# events you can register to, in order to receive messages from the server for example.

 ```csharp
     var serializationEngine = CreateSerializationEngine();